itsya-ssine/stu-sys/README.md

 **Configuration**
 - If `DB/db_manager.py` expects a local database file or environment variables, update the module or provide a `.env` file (not included).
 Inspect `DB/db_manager.py` for required settings.

-**Development**
-- Make changes in the `pages/` package for UI logic.
-- Keep persistence logic inside `DB/db_manager.py`.

-**Testing**
-- There are no automated tests included.
-To add tests, create a `tests/` folder and use `pytest` or similar.

-**Contributing**
-- Fork the repository and open a pull request with a clear description of changes.
-- Follow the existing code style and add docstrings where appropriate.

-**License**
-- No license file detected.
-Add a `LICENSE` file to clarify usage and contribution terms.

-**Contact / Support**
-- For issues or questions, open an issue in the repository.

----

-If you want, I can:
-- Add a short `LICENSE` file (MIT/Apache/etc.).
-- Add a minimal `README` section specific to how `DB/db_manager.py` is configured after I inspect it.
-- Create a `run.sh` helper or a basic `Makefile` for environment setup.

-Tell me which of these you'd like next.